 Domain & Hosting: This is a very affordable price of about $3 per month, and necessary in order to self-host and monetize your website.

-Check out this list of the top 8 web hosting service providers compared, and follow this step by step guide to setting up your domain and hosting.
+Check out this list of the top 8 web hosting service providers compared, as well, read HostingRadar’s web hosting reviews, and then follow this step by step guide to setting up your domain and hosting.

 Design & Theme